PolyUFire/Tunnel_Fire_Database/README.md

-# Prediction-of-Critical-Velocity
+This database is affiliate to a paper published at Tunnelling and Underground Space Technology.
+The link of this paper is.
-The ANN model is trained with the given database to predict the critical velocity in tunnel
+It targets at facilitating the application of AI algorithms in tunnel fire engineering.